RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/fabrication/fabrication_considerations_for_3D_printing.md

 - ABS filament is strong, ductile material with wear resistance and heat tolerance.
 - Common 3D prints with ABS are Interlocking parts like gears, parts exposed to UV and heat like a car cup holder, or prototyping.
-- Wide selection of methods for excellent post-processing.
+- A wide selection of methods for excellent post-processing.

 Technologies: FDM, Binder Jetting, SLA, PolyJetting